|Accessibility Information||Geographic Profile of Employment and Unemployment, 2014||Bulletin 2873|

 Married, spouse present; and family.
-“Married, spouse present,” applies to husband and wife if both were living in the same household, even if one is temporarily absent on business, on vacation, on a visit, in a hospital, etc. A family is defined as a group of two or more persons residing together who are related by birth, marriage, or adoption; all such persons are considered as members of one family.
+“Married, spouse present,” applies to husband and wife if both were living in the same household, even if one is temporarily absent on business, on vacation, on a visit, in a hospital, etc. A family is defined as a group of two or more people residing together who are related by birth, marriage, or adoption; all such people are considered as members of one family.
 Families are classified either as married-couple families or as families maintained by women or men without spouses.
 A family maintained by a woman or a man is defined as a family in which the householder is either single, widowed, divorced, or married with the spouse absent.

 Occupation and industry.
 This information regarding the employed applies to the job held in the reference week.
-Persons with two or more jobs are classified as being in the job at which they worked the greatest number of hours.
+People with two or more jobs are classified as being in the job at which they worked the greatest number of hours.
 The unemployed are classified according to their last job.
 The occupation and industry classification of CPS data is based on the coding systems used in Census 2000.

 Class of worker.
 The class-of-worker breakdown assigns workers to the following categories: private and government wage and salary workers, self-employed workers, and unpaid family workers.
 Wage and salary workers receive wages, salary, commissions, tips, or pay in kind from a private employer or from a government unit.
-Self-employed persons are those who work for profit or fees in their own business, profession, trade, or farm.
+Self-employed people are those who work for profit or fees in their own business, profession, trade, or farm.
 Only the unincorporated self-employed are included in the self-employed category in the class-of-worker typology.
-Self-employed persons who respond that their businesses are incorporated are included among wage and salary workers because, technically, they are paid employees of a corporation.
-Unpaid family workers are persons working without pay for 15 hours a week or more on a farm or in a business operated by a member of the household to whom they are related by birth or marriage.
+Self-employed people who respond that their businesses are incorporated are included among wage and salary workers because, technically, they are paid employees of a corporation.
+Unpaid family workers are people working without pay for 15 hours a week or more on a farm or in a business operated by a member of the household to whom they are related by birth or marriage.

 Hours of work.
 These statistics relate to the actual number of hours worked during the reference week.
-For example, persons who normally work 40 hours a week but were off on the Columbus Day holiday would be reported as working 32 hours, even though they were paid for the holiday.
-For persons working in more than one job, the figures relate to the number of hours worked in all jobs during the week; all the hours are credited to the major job.
+For example, people who normally work 40 hours a week but were off on the Columbus Day holiday would be reported as working 32 hours, even though they were paid for the holiday.
+For people working in more than one job, the figures relate to the number of hours worked in all jobs during the week; all the hours are credited to the major job.

 At work part time for economic reasons.
 Sometimes called “involuntary part time,” this category refers to individuals who give an economic reason for working 1 to 34 hours during the reference week.
 Economic reasons include unfavorable business conditions, inability to find full-time work, and seasonal declines in demand.
 Those who usually work part time must indicate that they want and are available to work full time in order to be classified as at work part time for economic reasons.

 At work part time for noneconomic reasons.
-This group includes those persons who usually work part time and were at work 1 to 34 hours during the reference week for a noneconomic reason.
+This group includes those people who usually work part time and were at work 1 to 34 hours during the reference week for a noneconomic reason.
 Some examples of noneconomic reasons are the following: illness or other medical limitations, childcare problems or other family or personal obligations, school or training, retirement or Social Security limits on earnings, and being in a job in which full-time work is less than 35 hours.
 The group also includes those who give an economic reason for usually working 1 to 34 hours but say they do not want to work full time or are unavailable for such work.

 Usual full- or part-time status.
-Data on persons “at work” exclude persons who were temporarily absent from a job and are therefore classified into the zero-hours-worked category, “with a job but not at work.”
-These are persons who were absent from their jobs for the entire reference week for such reasons as bad weather, childcare problems, maternity or paternity leave, vacation, illness, or involvement in a labor dispute.
-In order to differentiate a person's normal schedule from his or her activity during the reference week, persons also are classified according to their usual full- or part-time status.
+Data on people “at work” exclude people who were temporarily absent from a job and are therefore classified into the zero-hours-worked category, “with a job but not at work.”
+These are people who were absent from their jobs for the entire reference week for such reasons as bad weather, childcare problems, maternity or paternity leave, vacation, illness, or involvement in a labor dispute.
+In order to differentiate a person's normal schedule from his or her activity during the reference week, people also are classified according to their usual full- or part-time status.
 In this context, full-time workers are those who usually work 35 or more hours (at all jobs combined).
 This group will include some individuals who worked less than 35 hours in the reference week for either economic or noneconomic reasons and those who are temporarily absent from work.
 Similarly, part-time workers are those who usually work less than 35 hours per week (at all jobs), regardless of the number of hours worked in the reference week.
-This may include some individuals who actually worked at least 35 hours in the reference week, as well as those who were temporarily absent from work.
+This group may include some individuals who actually worked at least 35 hours in the reference week, as well as those who were temporarily absent from work.

 White, Black or African American, Asian, and “other.”
-These are terms used to describe the race of persons.
-Included in the “other” group are persons classified as American Indian and Alaska Native (AIAN), as Native Hawaiian and other Pacific Islander (NHPI), as some other race (SOR), and within two or more race categories.
+These are terms used to describe the race of people.
+Included in the “other” group are people classified as American Indian and Alaska Native (AIAN), as Native Hawaiian and other Pacific Islander (NHPI), as some other race (SOR), and within two or more race categories.
 Because of the relatively small sample size in most areas, data for “other” races are not published at this time.
 In the enumeration process, race is determined by the household respondent.